-Gender Equality, not Gender Equity
+Gender Equality, Not Gender Equity

 It should be noted that for the purpose of this Gender Strategy we have opted to use the term "gender equality" over the concept "gender equity".
+The concept gender equality is used across key international agreements and has transformative connotations, covering women's empowerment, non-discrimination and equal rights regardless of gender.

-The concept gender equality is used across key international agreements and has transformative connotations, covering women's empowerment, non-discrimination and equal rights regardless of gender3.
+The concept gender equality is used across key international agreements and has transformative connotations, covering women's empowerment, non-discrimination and equal rights regardless of gender.

 In contrast, gender equity puts the focus on fairness and justice regarding benefits and needs for women and men, girls and boys.
 The term gender equity emphasises that a gender analysis of needs of different groups is necessary, as needs in many respects may be different for women and men, boys and girls.
 For example, gender equity is often used within the education, health and humanitarian sectors to address the equal distribution of resources based on needs of different groups of people.
 However, the concept gender equity has also been used to detach gender equality from the human rights agenda and avoid talking about women and girls' human rights.

 For these reasons, the concept of gender equality has been selected as the preferred term of international organisations such as the UN, and bilateral donor organisations such as Sida.
 This is also the reason why gender equality is the preferred term used by BCI in this Gender Strategy.